kevinwitz91/Android-Apps/Apps explained.md

 # Android-Apps
+GroceryList-
+The app will use a database to store information.
+You can delete, edit, add, and view all your grocery items.
+All stored into a db.

 CandyDatabase-
 The app will have the ability to add, delete, and update products in real time and save them into a database.